-Hilary Norris-Evans works as an advanced hypnotherapist and hypnohealer in Cirencester, helping to alleviate stress, depression , phobias, insomnia and IBS and many more anxiety related conditions.
+I work as an advanced hypnotherapist, mindfulness teacher, NLP, hypnotic and mindful coach and hypnohealer in Cirencester, helping to alleviate stress, depression , phobias, insomnia and IBS and many more anxiety related conditions.
 Hypnosis, based on deep relaxation, is safe ,natural and practical and is suitable for all ages and many different conditions.
 It is particularly useful for you if you want to:

 - Lose weight

 - Stop smoking